Supported Employment Service guidelines

 Note: A TAC client who is severely injured can earn the statutory allowable amount before their TAC LOEC will be impacted.
 See current statutory amount.

-Only Australian Disability Enterprises that are registered with the Department of Social Services and/or the National Disability Insurance Agency as a Supported Employment Service organisation can deliver Supported Employment Service to TAC clients.
+Only Australian Disability Enterprises that are registered with the National Disability Insurance Agency under the category of ‘specialised supported employment’ and/or are independently assessed and certified under the National Standards for Disability Services (NSDS) criteria can deliver Supported Employment Services to TAC clients.

-An Australian Disability Enterprise must produce their Certificate of Compliance within 12 months of delivering Supported Employment Service.
+An Australian Disability Enterprise must produce their certificate or verification listing the category ‘specialised employment support’ for delivering Supported Employment Service.